Find Affordable College Courses

 Stony Brook, NY

-Stony Brook University did quite well in this year’s ranking of the most popular places for mechanical engineering students to get a master’s degree.
-It came in at #9 on the list.
-Located in the suburb of Stony Brook, SUNY Stony Brook is a public school with a fairly large student population.
+With a ranking of #9, Stony Brook University did quite well on this year’s most popular schools for mechanical engineering students working on their master’s degree.
+Located in the large suburb of Stony Brook, SUNY Stony Brook is a public college with a fairly large student population.

 Of the 56 students majoring in ME at SUNY Stony Brook, 86% are male and 14% are female.